 2) Without payment, we knew that customs officials would disperse the contents of the container at will.

-3) We personally knew of the great need in the receiving community (and surrounding communities) to have access to medical care and believed our next move was the right thing to do.
+3) We personally knew of the great need the receiving community (and surrounding communities) had without access to medical care and we believed our next move was the right thing to do.

 Remember the question we posed at the beginning: What would you have done?!